- This project was advertised for competitive bid in March 2014. Work is expected to begin in summer 2014 and conclude in fall 2014.

 What is the project timeline?

-- March 2014: Project scheduled to be advertised for competitive bid.
+- March 2014: Project was advertised for competitive bid.

 - Summer 2014: We expect construction to begin.